 If you are a young hospitality manager, I recommend staying in touch with those recruiters who show an interest in you.
 Make sure they have your most up-to-date information at all times and if asked, be sure to recommend other colleagues in your network that you feel may be interested and qualified.
+It works both ways.

 - What if more than one recruiter is contacting me?

 Then you are indeed a lucky person!
 Each recruiter can present new opportunities.
-My advice is to get to know each one, and nurture the relationship.
+My advice is to get to know each one, and nurture each relationship.
 Make sure they know exactly what you are looking for.
 You never know when it will be critically important.
 Build relationships!

 - Do I have to tell each recruiter that I am working with other recruiters?

 You will need to maintain a very high standard of discretion in working with recruiters, especially when you are working with multiple recruiters.
-You’ll need to make a judgement call in the event of a conflict, and be the professional.
+You’ll need to make a judgement call in the event of a conflict and be the professional.
 Let the other recruiter know as soon as possible that you are considering other solid offers.
-You will play games with recruiters at your own peril.
+You play games with recruiters at your own peril.

 - What if I receive multiple offers, from different recruiters–how do I handle this?